Guidelines & Interactions for Medication-Assisted Treatment

 Important points to know:

-- Alcohol, benzodiazepines, and barbiturates can raise sedation and breathing risks
+- Alcohol, benzodiazepines, and barbiturates can cause sedation and breathing risks

 - Some opioid pain medications may be less effective while on buprenorphine

-- Suboxone includes naloxone, which can trigger withdrawal if misused (for example, injected or inhaled)
+- Suboxone contains buprenorphine and naloxone.
+Naloxone is an opioid blocker that can trigger withdrawal if the medication is misused (for example, injected or inhaled).

 Tell Your Providers You Are in MAT

-To receive the best care, all prescribing providers must know youโre in a MAT program.
-This includes urgent care visits, dental work, and planned procedures.
+To ensure the best care, all your prescribing providers must know you’re in a MAT program.
+This applies to routine health care, urgent care visits, dental work, and planned procedures.

 Bring an updated medication list to each appointment